Morning, Monday, 27th April 2026

 - innovation: priorities for DRIVE35 funding - role of the Advanced Propulsion Centre and innovation hubs - supporting start-ups, new technologies and use cases

-- consumer demand: interaction of the Electric Car Grant and fiscal measures - implications of Electric Vehicle Excise Duty reform - confidence, affordability and second-hand market development
+- demand: interaction of the Electric Car Grant and fiscal measures - implications of EV Excise Duty reform - confidence, affordability and second-hand market development

 - consumer information: transparency on purchase and running costs - clarity on charging tariffs and total cost of ownership - addressing information gaps affecting adoption decisions

-- charging infrastructure: implementation of a resilient public charging network - permitted development rights and planning reform - grid capacity, smart charging and cost pressures
+- charging infrastructure: permitted development rights and planning reform - grid capacity, smart charging and cost pressures - the role of smart charging in reducing peak demand and grid reinforcement costs

-- HGVs and fleets: next steps following the New HGV CO? emissions regulatory framework for the UK consultation - assessing viability of zero emission HGV business models - fleet transition incentives
+- HGVs and fleets: next steps following the HGV emissions regulatory consultation - assessing viability of zero emission HGV business models - fleet transition incentives

 - regional growth and skills: development of regional ZEV clusters - workforce training and reskilling needs - alignment of skills policy with industrial transition